modernweb-dev/web/docs/guides/web-development/servers-and-clients.md

 So this particular request is asking for the entire web root directory since the path part of the URL didn't include any specific file in the request.
 How does the web server know how to respond?
 Most web servers when given a request for a directory will look for a special file in that directory named `index.html` and serve that.
 It's as if the user actually typed `https://my-domain.dev/index.html` into their browser.

-The simplest kinds of web servers simply retrieve the file located at the path specified in the URL, relative to the web root.
-The web root is just the directory which that web server is configured to look in for files.
+The simplest kinds of web servers retrieve the file located at the path specified in the URL, relative to the web root.
+The web root is the directory which that web server is configured to look in for files.
 For example, the [Apache](https://httpd.apache.org/) web server running on Ubuntu Linux 14.04 looks in `/var/www/html/` by default, whereas the nginx server by some default configurations looks in `/usr/share/nginx/html/`.

 Just like on your computer, you can have as many pages and folders as you want in the web root